Did you know?

 To fully understand what makes a great single origin chocolate is to inform yourself of all these variables and ultimately the reputation, integrity and craftsmanship of the chocolate maker.
 How do you do this?
 Well, we have spent years sourcing the worlds finest chocolate and learning all there is to know about its origins and manufacture.
-We do not have to market or promote our own chocolate and are completely independent to decide which brands to include in our collection, and which of course to recommend.
+We are completely independent to decide which brands to include in our collection, and which of course to recommend.

 The sources of the best single origin chocolate